Mynameistessa/my-website/blogposts/unknown-type.md

 ---

 &nbsp;
 Around 5 years ago from the date of this post the lead architect of Typescript, Anders Hjelsberg, opened a PR to add the ‘unknown’ type to Typescript v3.
-As of this post we are on v5 and in this post I want to dig into the practical benefits of its introduction to the type system.
+As I'm writing this we are on v5 and in this post I want to dig into the practical benefits of its introduction to the type system.

 &nbsp;

-The Unknown type increases type safety within our project and can be seen as a type safe alternative to the any type.
+The Unknown type increases type safety within our project and can be seen as a type safe counterpart to the `any` type.
+This is because any allows you to perform any operation on a value without any type checking.
+Because of this the unknown type can  help us avoid errors such as *`TypeError: Cannot Read Property of Undefined.`*

 &nbsp;
 ### **Theory**
 It can be helpful to think of the type system in terms of set theory.
 Both unknown and any can be described as *top types* or *universal supertypes*.
 They are the outermost sets that encompass all other types.
 A type can be thought of as a set.
 The unknown set contains all possible values, and therefore we can have as members of this set the following:

 &nbsp;
 `x = 123;`